kwuzy/webpage-change-tracker/README.md

 npm start
 ```

-Server is running if you see `Server is running on port 8080.` in the terminal
+The page should open on it's own but if it doesn't navigate to `http://localhost:3000` on your browser

 # Server Commands
+If you just want to run the server you can do that too with `npm run server`

 Endpoint: `http://localhost:8080`

 Header: `Content-Type: application/x-www-form-urlencoded`

-Body:
+Param or Body:
 | Key  | Value |
 | ------------- | ------------- |
 | url  | some-site.com  |